 Networking and learning opportunities are a key part of this organization.
 Students interact with professionals through informative programs and guest speakers.
 Over 20 firms attend "Meet the Accountants Night," where many students make first connections for internships and jobs.

-Under the supervision of faculty, the BW Tax Clinic allows students to gain valuable, real-world tax preparation experience while providing a helpful service to the community.
+Under the supervision of faculty, the Tax Clinic allows students to gain valuable, real-world tax preparation experience while providing a valuable service to the community.

 At Baldwin Wallace, you’ll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.
 Baldwin Wallace has long championed the success of its students.
 Evidence of this can be seen in the extraordinary achievements of its alumni spread throughout the United States and the world.

 Among recent accolades, 92 percent of graduates from the class of 2014 reported being in rewarding jobs or in graduate school studies within six months after graduation.